aws-samples/aws-resilience-hub-tools/resilience-hub-pdf-export/README.md

 * **Resiliency Score** - the [resiliency score](https://docs.aws.amazon.com/resilience-hub/latest/userguide/resil-score.html) of the application.
 * **Last Assessed** - timestamp of the most recent assessment.
 * **Application Tier** - application tier as defined by the resiliency policy associated with the application.
-* **Region** - the AWS Region where the application is defined in Resilience Hub.

-The PDF file has a clean layout with a title and a table for the report.
-Note that PDF generation is more complex than CSV and the aesthetics of the report can be enhanced with more customization if needed.
+The PDF file has a clean layout, separated for each application, note that it might take a few minutes as we scan every application in every region.